Sleep Step 1 |

-Before we launch into a discussion about the different types of sleep, it is important to first note the different measurements that are used to study sleep.
+Before you launch into your journey to learn all about sleep, it is important to first understand the different measurements that are used to study and make distinctions in the land of slumber.

 The standard method used to study sleep is called polysomnography.
-It uses electrode patches placed on specific parts of the sleeper's head and body to record electrical activity on a polygraph (resulting in data in the form of scribbled lines).
+It uses electrode patches placed on specific parts of the sleeper's head and body to record electrical activity on a polygraph (resulting in readable data that looks like scribbled lines).

 There are a lot of places on the body that sleep researchers can measure activity from, but eye movements, muscle movements, and brain activity are especially important.
 These three target spots are known as the polysomnography core, and are often depicted one on top of the other when sleep data is presented.